 - Buff with another soft dry cloth.

 Homemade Leather Cleaning Made Simple

 There are several home remedies for cleaning your leather.
 Not only are they cheap, but they can be effective.
-Now, find the method that works best for you!
+Next, find the method for cleaning faux leather that works best for you!